 For people who are visually impaired or blind, activities may have to be planned – how many steps forward is it from the lower entry door before you turn left to go to the boat bay?
 How many steps to the boat bay door?
 Where is the fob access pad at?
 Once inside, how many steps is it before I turn right to get to the ergs?
 Don’t forget to step around that low beam!
 What erg is empty?

 Blind/visually impaired people may take longer than someone sighted to do a task because of step-by-step planning.
 Leave extra time for getting ready, etc

 Have coaches close their eyes again and ask them to do a specific skill.
 “Put your hand up please” or “Everybody wave at me!”.
 Ask them to hold the hand up or keep waving and open their eyes.
 Has everyone got his or her hand in the exact same position?
 Likely no. This reinforces the need to be specific on feedback.
 “Watch your timing!” is not specific.
 “Swing the bow” is not specific.
 “Two seat, you are catching late” and then calling out the correct timing of the stroke “And catch!…..And catch!” will be much more helpful.

 Have coaches stand up with their eyes closed.
 Quietly walk among them and bump into them, enough to be a bit of a jolt and knock them off balance.
 Sighted people proactively adjust their body and what they are doing based on what they see visually.
 People who are visually impaired or blind generally don’t get that benefit, which is why you have to audibly tell them what is going on so they too can prepare.

 Balance is a big issue – stand on one foot is easy with eyes open.
 Not so easy with eyes closed!

 Have coaches get on an erg blindfolded.
 Ask them to row at a specific SPM rate, but have the screens covered so they have no feedback.

 - Introduce yourself by name.
-Offer help.
+Find out if assistance is required.